-- 5 Line 7, the first line in the main () program is: - 6 Point p0; - This declares that p0 is the name of a variable whose type is (the class) Point. - When this line of code is executed, the program will ensure that memory has - been allocated to hold the data members of p0.
-If the class Point contained - code to initialize data members then the program would also run that, but - Point does not have any such code.
-Therefore the data members take on - whatever values happened to preexist in the memory that was allocated for - them.
+- This declares that p0 is the name of a variable whose type is (the class) Point. - 9 When this line of code is executed, the program will ensure that memory has - been allocated to hold the data members of p0.
+If the class Point contained - 11 code to initialize data members then the program would also run that, but - 12 Point does not have any such code.
+Therefore the data members take on - whatever values happened to preexist in the memory that was allocated for - 14 them.

 - Some other standard pieces of C++ nomenclature can now be defined: - 1.
 The identifier p0 refers to a variable in the source code whose type is Point. - 2.
 When the running program executes this line of code, it $instantiates(\gamma)$ the object with the identifier p0. - 3.
 The $object(\gamma)$ with the identifier p0 is an $instance(\gamma)$ of the class Point. - 4.
-The identifier p0 now also refers to a region of memory containing the bytes belonging to an object of type Point. - An important take-away from the above is that a variable is an identifier in a source code file while an object is something that exists in the computer memory. - Most of the time a one-to-one correspondence exists between variables in the
+The identifier p0 now also refers to a region of memory containing the bytes belonging to an object of type Point.

+An important take-away from the above is that a variable is an identifier in a source code file while an object is something that exists in the computer memory.